filecoin-project/specs/data-propagation.md

 The array of message cids must match the `Messages` field in the block when used to construct a [sharray](sharray.md).

-Every `BlockMsg` received must be validated [through the basic check](./validation.md#basic-check) before being propagated again.
+Every `BlockMsg` received must be validated [through the syntactical check](./validation.md#syntactical-validation) before being propagated again.
 If validation fails, it must not be propagated.

 ## Message Propagation